David0E28/Typera/cs162 code record.md

-​	Loccks provide two atomic operations:
+​	Locks provide two atomic operations:

 ​			--**acquire(&mylock)**-wait until lock is free, then mark it as busy(or to say calling thread **holds** the lock after it returns)